dnourok/mc/README.md

 4. Once the build is complete it should open ```http://localhost:8000/``` automatically

 # Tech Stack
-This is a very simple implementation of an app displaying data tracking volcano erruption.
+This is a very simple implementation of an app displaying data tracking volcano erruptions from 2010-2018.
 For the data visualization I went with creating re usable components that wrap the amCharts library.
 Docs for the amCharts can be found here https://www.amcharts.com/

 Specifically this app uses Bar, Line Chart and Donut Charts from the libary.